 Natural Heritage Garden Manager

-Allison was born in Florida but raised in various cities east of the Mississippi before her family settled in Greenville, South Carolina, during her high school years.
+Allison was born in Florida but raised in various states before her family settled in Greenville, South Carolina, during her high school years.
 Her love of the outdoors was instilled by her parents, grandparents and great-grandparents, who owned a farm in Chester, South Carolina.
 She obtained her Bachelor of Music from Furman University and Master of Music Education/Music Therapy from the University of Georgia in 1996.

 Allison was a special education music teacher in Fairfax County, Virginia, for 14 years before deciding to attend Clemson for a master’s in plant and environmental sciences.
 She first started working in the South Carolina Botanical Garden nursery in 2012 for a year and a half before transferring to the landscape crew.
 Around the time she was finishing her degree, she was hired as the Natural Heritage Garden Manager in the fall of 2016.
 Allison enjoys giving tours, teaching classes and learning something new at the South Carolina Botanical Garden every day.